This guide shows you how to create a newsletter subscription pop-up form in WordPress for free.

 Scroll-Percentage Pop-Up Forms

-This is better than immediately displaying your pop-up forms since the user will have read some of your content and will therefore be more likely to convert.
+This is better than immediately displaying your pop-up forms since the user will have read some of your content and will be more likely to convert.

-A new text box will appear allowing you to set the scroll percentage.
-The scroll percentage defaults to 25%, but you can set it to any percentage such as 70% or even 100%.
+A new text box will appear, allowing you to set the scroll percentage.
+The default is 25%, but you can set it to any percentage, such as 70% or even 100%.

 Click-triggered Pop-Up Forms